Loan Agreement Template, Free Download 2026

 A lender has requested that you sign a loan agreement before disbursing funds, and you want to review a template to understand standard terms such as the secured promissory note provisions, acceleration clause, late payment penalties, and prepayment options before negotiating.

-You are structuring a business loan with specific conditions such as milestone-based disbursements, financial reporting requirements, or covenants that restrict the borrower's activities, and you need a comprehensive agreement framework.
+You are structuring a business loan with specific conditions such as milestone-based disbursements, financial reporting requirements, or covenants that restrict the borrower's activities, and you need a detailed agreement framework.

 You want to ensure your loan complies with state usury laws by documenting the agreed-upon interest rate and confirming it does not exceed your state's maximum allowable rate.
 A written agreement demonstrates good faith compliance.